-Pennypack North Trail is a 3.5 mile point-to-point trail located near Philadelphia, Pennsylvania.
+Pennypack North Trail is a 3.5 mile lightly trafficked point-to-point trail located near Cheltenham, Pennsylvania.
 The trail is good for all skill levels and primarily used for hiking, walking, and road biking.

 Pennypack Park has trails along the creek, both a paved multiuse trail along the creek and a horse trail a little further back and in the woods.

 I use to love Penny Pack when I was young, but as of lately some of the park is very much unkempt.
 It's really ashame because when it's maintained, it is nice and my dog LOVES Penny Pack.
 Another issue is people practically camp out there in the summer.
 They get there first thing in the morning and leave as late as possible.
 It wouldn't be bad if people were more respectful, but I noticed a lot of those people littering which contributes to the state of the park.
 It also feels like one big party going on at times.

 Needles and bluntvilles at penny pack.
 Not cool

 Very nice trails but not so well maintained.

 If you go there make sure to prepare map of the trails otherwise you will get lost and end up on asphalt trails ( boooring )

 I would give it a better review, but it is overly crowded on the weekends.
 Visit during the weekday to enjoy the park and trails.

 Had a chance this past Saturday to get out with the dog.
 Decided to travel the Pennypack Trail, form the new extension in Huntington Valley down to the Delaware River.
 Nice 13-mile walk.
 The "extension" section is an old rail-bed.
 Gets a little "dirty" as you get to the end in Philly - but still a pleasant day overall.